ghudgins/product-grahamagement/periodic-portfolio-prioritization.md

  **ACTION: Meet and review the results.
 Selecting new strategies based on hybrid research/business prioritization.
 Re-enforce existing strategies.
 Do normal quarterly planning with this renewed context**

-### Disclaimer

-....or not.
-I believe strongly that we should try things then revisit this approach to see how we can improve the way we make decisions.